 A person acting as an independent contractor providing goods or services in exchange for a fee.
 They are not considered an employee of the University and do not receive employee benefits.
 They operate typically as a consultant under their given name as a sole proprietor.
 They do not do business under “business or company name” other than their given name; not a limited liability corporation or incorporated company.

 IBAN is a standard way of identifying an account for the purpose of improving the efficiency and speed of cross border payments.
 An IBAN is required for payments to European.

 The name of the entity that appears on all official documents or legal papers.
-It can be different to the vendor's operating name.
+It can be different to the supplier's operating name.

-This is NOT the vendor's nine-digit CRA registered Business Number (BN) or GST / HST #.
-This is the vendor's six-digit incorporation number that is typically referenced on incorporation papers.
-This proves incorporation status, but does not indicate that the vendor is registered with the CRA for tax purposes.
+This is NOT the supplier's nine-digit CRA registered Business Number (BN) or GST / HST #.
+This is the supplier's six-digit incorporation number that is typically referenced on incorporation papers.
+This proves incorporation status, but does not indicate that the supplier is registered with the CRA for tax purposes.

 Residency status.
 You are a factual resident of Canada for tax purposes if you keep significant residential ties in Canada while living or travelling outside the country.
 The term factual resident means that, although you left Canada, you are still considered a resident of Canada for income tax purposes.
 See the following CRA website for more details.